Understanding BB93 in Schools

 Distribution of absorbent panels and tiles

-A much better solution, especially in large rooms, is to distribute some of the absorptive panelling on the walls.
+A much better solution, especially in large rooms, is to distribute some of the absorptive paneling on the walls.

 Hearing impaired pupils